-- (a) is, or may become, capable of being used as food for any form of life, and - (b) is prescribed by the regulations, metabolite, in relation to a pesticide, includes any substance resulting from the breakdown, conversion or reaction of the pesticide.
+- (a) is, or may become, capable of being used as food for any form of life, and - (b) is prescribed by the regulations, but does not include any produce that is the result of a manufacturing process.

+metabolite, in relation to a pesticide, includes any substance resulting from the breakdown, conversion or reaction of the pesticide.